War-torn Sudan faces cultural ruin – DW – 09/23/2024

 With their Kalashnikovs at the ready and their fingers forming a "V" for victory, soldiers from Sudanese militia forces pose in front of the ancient ruins of Naga in a social media video.

-Naga lies 200 km northeast of Sudan's capital, Khartoum, and not far from the banks of the Nile in an area once regarded as the cradle of civilization.
-The city was founded around 250 BC as a royal residence of the Kingdom of Meroe, and featured numerous temple and palace buildings.
+Naga lies 200 kilometers (124 miles) northeast of Sudan's capital, Khartoum, and not far from the banks of the Nile in an area once regarded as the cradle of civilization.
+The city was founded around 250 B.C. as a royal residence of the Kingdom of Meroe, and featured numerous temple and palace buildings.

 Three temples have been excavated and restored since the 1990s by archaeologists, including a German team from the Munich Museum of Egyptian Art.
 Fifty more temples, palaces and administrative buildings are still hidden under the ruins, as well as necropolises with hundreds of graves.

 But now Naga, which is a UNESCO World Heritage site, has been caught up in yet another Sudanese civil war.
 Since April 2023, rival generals have again been fighting for power in the resource-rich yet desperately poor country.
-The de facto ruler Abdel Fattah al-Burhan and the army he controls are opposed by the Rapid Support Forcesmilitia of his former deputy, Mohamed Hamdan Daglo — who now control Naga.
+The de facto ruler Abdel- Fattah al Burhan and the army he controls are opposed by the Rapid Support Forcesmilitia of his former deputy, Mohammed Hamdan Dagalo — who now control Naga.

 The likes of US President Joe Biden have repeatedly — and so far unsuccessfully — called on the parties to the conflict to negotiate an end to the war.